jzovvo/css-gum/README.md

 #### Gen

-All generator functions include a `genVscodeSnippet()` method that can generate corresponding VS Code snippets:
+All generator functions include a `genVSCodeSnippet()` method that can generate corresponding VS Code snippets:

 ```typescript
 import { Gen } from "css-gum";